50+ Redux Interview Questions 2025: Redux Toolkit, Middleware & State Management

 }

-What interviewers are looking for: Understanding that optimization isn't free—createSelector and useMemo have overhead.
-The key is measuring first, then optimizing where needed.
-Not every selector needs memoization.
+The key insight is that optimization isn't free—createSelector and useMemo have overhead.
+Measure first, then optimize where needed.

 }